okmatija/Prizm/docs/video_plan.md

 * Press F to toggle the focus
 * Change edges color via "Details > Triangles"
 * Change triangle color via "Details > Triangles"
+* Change triangle color via color box
+* Restore triangle color via MMB
 * Select all meshes
-* Click the line button x3
+* Click the line button a few times
 * Change the color of everything via the color box
 * Restore the color of everything via MMB on the color box
 * Hover mouse over the item list to show flashing